cover art isn't compatible with your screen size sorry :(

 See cover art here.

-External Pages is an exhibition space that only exists online.
-Every other month, we showcase an artist or collective who push the potential of viewing art on our browsers, which we code ourselves in collaboration with the exhibitors.
-External Pages subsists on the outskirts of the Internet, where bottom up approaches to public space and access to art can be explored.
+External Pages is an online exhibition space, presenting digital projects inspired by anti-capitalist and xenofeminist thought.
+Every other month, we showcase an artist or collective who push the potential of viewing art on our browsers.
+External Pages exists on the outskirts of the Internet, where bottom-up approaches to public art can be explored.

 We are always looking for artists, curators or collaborators that want to get involved.
-To ask questions, talk about a project or join External Pages, please do not hesitate to email Ana on firstname.lastname@example.org.
-You can submit work by filling out this application form or emailing us.
+To ask questions, talk about a project or join External Pages, please do not hesitate to email Ana on email@example.com or direct message us on social media – we’re on Twitter and Instagram.
+So far, EP has received incredible support through various means, such as: theory insight from GB Hasewend, editing by Chris Hayes and direction and web development help from Mackenzie Davidson.

 We are a small baby organisation that would like to pay our artists through any possible donations, merchandise, and outside finance.
 You can help us stay public and independent by making a donation or buying some of our products.